gvwilson/fiction/iffy/index.md

 or of replacing their frayed nets.

 "Girl!"
 Uncle Jack shouted again.
-"Get your affin tail down here *now* or saints help me you'll be scrapin barnacles for a *week*!"
+"Get your affin' tail down here *now* or saints help me you'll be scrapin' barnacles for a *week*!"
 She heard a meaty *thud!* as he slapped the bulkhead with his hand for emphasis.

 With one last longing look at the distant machine shop, Iffy lifted the hatch beside her and scrambled down the ladder.
 "I'm right here, Uncle Jack," she said breathlessly.
-"I was just---"
+"I was just—"

-"You were just lyin about like some fairytale princess an' don't try t' tell me otherways!"
+"You were just lyin' about like some fairytale princess an' don't try to tell me otherways!"
 The *Guinevere*'s captain glared up at her, squinting as the bright sky framing her head assaulted his hungover eyes.
 There was a bruise on his forehead that hadn't been there at dinner, Iffy noticed.